Miguel Vargas Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is sixth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks sixth in the league.

-- The White Sox's 4.59 team ERA ranks 24th among all MLB pitching staffs.
+- The White Sox have the 23rd-ranked team ERA across all MLB pitching staffs (4.59).

-- Clevinger (3-4) gets the starting nod for the White Sox in his 12th start of the season.
-He's put together a 4.19 ERA in 58 2/3 innings pitched, with 48 strikeouts.
+- Cease (3-3) gets the starting nod for the White Sox in his 15th start of the season.
+He has a 4.38 ERA in 74 2/3 innings pitched, with 81 strikeouts.

-- In his most recent outing on Thursday against the New York Yankees, the righty tossed 5 2/3 innings, giving up three earned runs while surrendering six hits.
+- In his most recent time out on Saturday, the righty went six innings against the Miami Marlins, allowing one earned run while surrendering four hits.

-- The 32-year-old has a 4.19 ERA and 7.4 strikeouts per nine innings in 11 games this season, while allowing a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.